lgonzalez876/chat_personas_demo/README.md

 # Persona Chat Demo

 This project is a simple demo showing how you can change the personality of the chatbot by changing the system prompt.
+Its meant to be shared with people with zero AI coding experience, so they can get a feel for how the APIs work, and what the role of a system prompt is.
 There are three example personas already in the script, including a genetics researcher persona!
 Try chatting with each persona, or make your own.

 You'll quickly see that despite the jokes made about it "prompt engineering" is a real thing, the way you build your prompt can wildly affect your output.
 You can use prompts to give example outputs, demand a specific format, define personas, or special rules you don't want exposed to the user.